bumuthu/task-management-app/README.md

 ## Overview
 This project facilitates the management of your tasks.
 In this project, the following tech stack is used.
+You can find other package versions in the package.json file.

 - NPM: `10.9.0`
 - Node: `22.12.0`